Pablomg02/Pablomg02/README.md

 #### Hi everyone!

-Mi name is Pablo Magariños, and I am final-year student of the Aerospace Engineering degree at the University of Vigo.
+Mi name is Pablo Magariños, and I am Aerospace Engineer, starting a MSc in Industrial Mathematics at the University Carlos III de Madrid.

-I am currently working on numerous projects related with my studies and specially with the sector in which I am envolved.
-One of those is **UVigo Aerotech**, the University of Vigo's Aero Design team where I am the Team Leader.
+During my degree studies, I spent three years on **UVigo Aerotech**, the University of Vigo's Aero Design team where I were the Team Leader.
 Here, we design and manufacture wing-fixed drones with the aim of participate in international competitions and contest using modern engineering methods.

-My technical expertise spans flight mechanics, computer-based solutions like Computational Fluid Dynamics, and composites manufacturing.
-But what really excites me is the realm of **Artificial Intelligence**.
-I have foundation in developing AI algorithms, with hands-on experience in Python and MATLAB.
-That is why I am learning about this topic and looking to apply it on my own projects, which I hope to show you here :)
+There I started to learn all about UAVs.

+The projects I am focusing on are related to the aerospace sector, and consist of two fields that share many synergies: optimisation and Artificial Intelligence.
+In this way, I am working on gaining experience in the field of UAVs and their autonomous flight.

 <!--